openstax/pdf-distribution/README.md

 ## Getting Started

+All development, building, testing, and deploying happens inside of a development environment docker container.

 Clone the repository and `cd` into it.
-Then start the container.
+Then start the development environment container.

 `$> docker-compose up`